 Starlink continues to use a demand surcharge fee for new Residential customers in select regions to control network congestion in those areas, but many buyers are shocked that the one-time fee in their area is up to $500.
 Several potential customers reported on social media about the hefty surcharge.

-The $500 surcharge is being applied to residents in sections of North Carolina, Oregon, and Washington.
+The $500 surcharge is being applied to residents in sections of North Carolina and Oregon.
+In Washington, in the regions surrounding Seattle and Spokane, buyers are being charged up to $1,000.
 For several months, Starlink was “Sold Out” in several regions, and buyers would be placed on a waitlist with a deposit payment.
 The Pacific Northwest and Atlantic Southeast have frequently been under Starlink’s network congestion rules.

 The waitlists were recently lifted in several regions in favor of one-time congestion charges, although they were up to $250 for many.
-Now that North Carolina, Oregon, and Washington are no longer marked as sold out, customers can purchase Starlink, but with the large $500 fee.
+Now that North Carolina, Oregon, and Washington are no longer marked as sold out, customers can purchase Starlink, but with a large one-time fee.